taban3010/movielens-extended/README.md

 - Rating distribution patterns reveal user behavior
 - Similarity heatmaps show user/item relationships
 - Recommendation scatter plots display prediction confidence

 ---

+## Solution Documentation

+For a detailed explanation of the development journey, algorithm implementation challenges, and technical solutions, please refer to the comprehensive [SOLUTION.md](SOLUTION.md) file.
+This document provides:

+- **Development Journey**: Step-by-step progression from basic collaborative filtering to advanced matrix factorization
+- **Technical Challenges**: Detailed analysis of scalability, sparsity, and performance issues encountered
+- **Implementation Details**: Code explanations, optimization strategies, and algorithm comparisons
+- **Research Foundation**: Background research that informed algorithm selection and design decisions
+- **Performance Analysis**: Detailed evaluation metrics and comparison results

+The SOLUTION.md serves as a technical companion to this README, offering deeper insights into the reasoning behind implementation choices and the complete development process.

+---